cse-labs/k8s-quickstart/01-Setup-Codespaces/README.md

 # Session 1: Setup Codespaces Lab

-> Purpose: Set a `GitHub Codespace` to use for this lab series
+> Purpose: Set up `GitHub Codespace` to use for this lab series

 ## Lab Resources